el0911/speedy_chrome_extension/readme.md

 }
 ```

-Replace the client Id with your own client ID takes about 20 minutes to setup
+Replace the client Id with your own client ID takes about 20 minutes to setup, make sure you enable google oauth and google drive APIS